ravikant-diwakar/EduLearn/README.md

 - **API Testing:** Postman

 ## Conclusion
-This **Book Store App** is a complete full-stack project that helps users browse books, authenticate, and manage their accounts.
+This **EduLearn** app is a complete full-stack project that helps users browse books, authenticate, and manage their accounts.
 It follows best practices for authentication, API handling, and UI/UX design.

 For any queries, feel free to reach out. 🚀